 Our top pick for

-Barclays PLC is a banks—diversified business based in the US.
+Barclays PLC is a banks-diversified business based in the US.
 Barclays shares (BCS) are listed on the NYSE and all prices are listed in US Dollars.
-Barclays employs 80,800 staff and has a market cap (total outstanding shares value) of USD$23.5 billion.
+Barclays employs 83,000 staff and has a trailing 12-month revenue of around USD0.00.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.